timklapdor/csulx/_strategies/Asynchronous-Discussions.md

 * **Interact2 Discussion Forums** - Set up Forums with specific and structured questions designed for open discussion amongst students.
 Highlight recent events / current issues as applicable to real world practice.
 Academic may need to lead/closely monitor for the first 2-3 but aim for student lead discussion.
 * **Blogs** - Ideally suited for summative assessments.
 If students are able to see and comment on each other's work, they are more likely to engage due to the inherent benefit that a CoP offers.
 * **Recordings of Online Meetings** - *always* record Online Meetings and always provide the link to students.
 Those who could not attend are then given the chance to benefit from the interaction and questions of their peers.
-* **FlipGrid** - Allows the academic to ask a question or present a discussion topic, and students create a 60-90 second video response using the URL provided.
+* **Flipgrid** - Allows the academic to ask a question or present a discussion topic, and students create a 60-90 second video response using the URL provided.
 Easy and highly effective tool for developing a sense of community amongst learners by allowing them to see and hear each other.
 Videos embed easily into Interact2 pages.

 ### Additional Resources